benjamin-dcs/gauge-card-pro/README.md

 ### Translations

-If you want to help translating Template Gauge Card, feel free to create an [issue](https://github.com/benjamin-dcs/gauge-card-pro/issues) or fork this repo and create an pull-request.
+If you want to help translating Gauge Card Pro, feel free to create an [issue](https://github.com/benjamin-dcs/gauge-card-pro/issues) or fork this repo and create an pull-request.

 ## Credits

-This card uses some of the core functionality from [Mushroom](https://github.com/piitaya/lovelace-mushroom/)
+This card uses some functionality from [Mushroom](https://github.com/piitaya/lovelace-mushroom/)

+This card uses some functionality from [Calendar Card Pro](https://github.com/alexpfau/calendar-card-pro)

 Gradient are generated using my [up-to-date version](https://github.com/benjamin-dcs/gradient-path-updated) of [Gradient Path](https://github.com/cereallarceny/gradient-path).